skip to Main Content

 Erskine Theological Seminary is a graduate school of Erskine College.

-Erskine College Institutional Vision
+Institutional Vision

-Erskine College exists to equip students for lives of service and leadership, building Christ’s Church, and influencing society for God’s glory.
+Erskine College exists to equip students for lives of service and leadership, building Christ’s Church and influencing society for God’s glory.

-Erskine College Institutional Mission
+Institutional Mission

 The mission of Erskine College is to glorify God as a Christian academic community where students integrate knowledge and faith, equipped to flourish as whole persons prepared for lives of service, leadership, and influence through the pursuit of undergraduate liberal arts, graduate, and seminary education.